ANNOUNCEMENT: Kraken now supports cryptocurrency futures trading.

 Spot transaction on margin:

-Posting 500 USD worth of ETH as collateral for a 1500 USD margin extension from Kraken to you, which you use to buy 1500 USD worth of XBT on the XBT/USD order book.
+Posting 500 USD worth of ETH as collateral for a 1500 USD margin extension from Kraken to you, which you use to buy 1500 USD worth of BTC on the BTC/USD order book.
+This is made possible by choosing 3:1 leverage on the trading pair.
 Note how the trading pair does not have to match the collateral currency.